api-platform/docs/schema-generator/getting-started.md

 Without configuration file, the tool will build the entire Schema.org vocabulary.
 If no properties are specified for a given type, all its properties will be generated.

-The generator also supports enumerations generation.
+The generator also supports enumeration generation.
 For subclasses of [`Enumeration`](https://schema.org/Enumeration), the generator will automatically create a class extending the Enum type provided by [myclabs/php-enum](https://github.com/myclabs/php-enum).
 Don't forget to install this library in your project.
 Refer you to PHP Enum documentation to see how to use it.
 The Symfony validation annotation generator automatically takes care of enumerations to validate choices values.